SamChou19815/website/packages/blog/blog/2018-12-31-cs-in-high-schools.md

 those comments about worldly success.
 Starting from that moment, I began to slowly understand what drove me forward even when everything was in a mess.
 It was never about producing some good numbers to be put on the Common App.
 It was about an ideal.
 It's an ideal that software engineers took for granted to build great software.
-It was about Google’s line on its website: Google is not a conventional company; we never intend to be.
+It was about Google's line on its website: Google is not a conventional company; we never intend to be.
 It was about Facebook's motto: move fast and break things.
 It was about that software engineers who love to build things can build great things to make a change.
 Regulation and authority were never part of this story, because we place correctness of